ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 This artifact relates to the "Sharing is Caring: Secure and Efficient Shared Memory Support for MVEEs" paper submitted to Eurosys 2022.
 All bash snippets in the steps below are assumed to start from the repository root.

+## System

+All benchmarks were originally run on a system running Ubuntu 18.04 LTS, equipped with a 6-core AMD Ryzen 5 5600x CPU, Nvidia 2060 GPU, and 16GB of RAM.
+For our experiments we disabled hyper-threading and turbo-boost.

+As a rule of thumb we suggest counting one core for the monitor and n additional cores for every process that would be started by the application being run.
+With n representing the configured number of variants.

 ## Prerequisites

 For more reproducible results turn off hyper threading and turbo boost.
 The method for this might depend on your system.